dynamicguy/mw-docs/docs/integrations/googleforretail.md

 title: Google for Retail
 ---

-MajorityWorld is equipped with tools for generating product feeds to be used with Google Merchant Center.
+DrikGallery is equipped with tools for generating product feeds to be used with Google Merchant Center.
 The resulting file is a compressed CSV and it is saved in a location specified by the `saleor.data_feeds.google_merchant.FILE_PATH` variable.

 To generate a feed, use the following command: